 I’m linking up with Emily from the Reading Tutor/OG for Mentor Monday to share some persuasive writing ideas.

-Dear Mrs. LaRue: Letters from Obedience School.
+One of my favorite books to introduce persuasive writing to students is Dear Mrs. LaRue: Letters from Obedience School.

 It’s a funny book about a dog who was sent to obedience school.
 He writes letters home to his master to try to persuade her to let him come home.
 At the start of the book he isn’t very convincing which sparks a great conversation with students about what he is doing wrong and why they think he isn’t being very persuasive.
 As the book goes on he gives more and more reasons for why he should be allowed to come home.